hosh/rlet/README.md

     class ContactsController
       include Let
       include RestfulResource

       letp(:model) { Contact }

       def show
         respond_with resource
       end
     end

     module RestfulResource
       extend Concern

       included do
         letp(:resource) { model.find(id) }
         letp(:id) { params[:id] }
       end
     end

 This is useful for Rails installation that still have dynamically inferred routes.

+In Version 0.8.1+ both: let() and letp() return the name of the resource, there if you want to privatize let ruby 2.1+ you can do

+    class ContactsController
+      include Let
+      include RestfulResource

+      private let(:model) { Contact }
+    end

+or in Rails, for the lazy

+    class ContactsController
+      include Let
+      include RestfulResource

+      helper_method letp(:model) { Contact }
+    end

 Concern is embedded from ActiveSupport.
 If ActiveSupport::Concern is loaded, it will use that.
 This allows one to use concerns without having ActiveSupport as a dependency.